svijee/taskwarrior-androidapp/README.md

 ## Mailinglist

 You can find development information on our [Mailinglist on Google Groups](https://groups.google.com/forum/#!forum/taskwarrior-android).
-Mailinglist subscribers can activate their Testers-Account for this App on [Google Play](https://play.google.com/apps/testing/org.svij.taskwarriorapp).

 A big thanks goes to pbeckingham and the Taskwarrior Developer-Team for creating [Taskwarrior](http://taskwarrior.org).